Lorenzo Da Ponte: Vienna and London

 Da Ponte moved to Gorizia (Görz), then part of Austria, where he lived as a writer, attaching himself to the leading noblemen and cultural patrons of the city.
 In 1781 he believed (falsely) that he had an invitation from his friend Caterino Mazzolà, the poet of the Saxon court, to take up a post at Dresden, only to be disabused when he arrived there.
 Mazzolà however offered him work at the theatre translating libretti and recommended that he seek to develop writing skills.
 He also gave him a letter of introduction to the composer Antonio Salieri.
+In 1784, he met his friend Casanova once again in Vienna, and with his newly made fortune, financed him and received his counsels.

 With the help of Salieri, Da Ponte applied for and obtained the post of librettist to the Italian Theatre in Vienna.
-Here he also found a patron in the banker Raimund Wetzlar von Plankenstern, benefactor of Wolfgang Amadeus Mozart.
+Here he also found a patron in the banker Raimund Wetzlar von Plankenstern, benefactor of Wolfgang Amadeus Mozart whom he would meet in 1783.
 As court poet and librettist in Vienna, he collaborated with Mozart, Salieri and Vicente Martín y Soler.

 Da Ponte wrote the libretti for Mozart's most popular Italian operas, The Marriage of Figaro (1786), Don Giovanni (1787), and Così fan tutte (1790), and Soler's Una cosa rara, as well as the text on which the cantata Per la ricuperata salute di Ofelia (collaboratively composed in 1785 by Salieri, Mozart and Cornetti) is based.
 All of Da Ponte's works were adaptations of pre-existing plots, as was common among librettists of the time, with the exceptions of L'arbore di Diana with Soler, and Così fan tutte, which he began with Salieri, but completed with Mozart.
 However the quality of his elaboration gave them new life.

 In the case of Figaro, Da Ponte included a preface to the libretto that hints at his technique and objectives in libretto writing, as well as his close working with the composer: